 Completing the FHSS302 Internship will enhance your ability to network and transition into the workforce, while weekly classes will give you an opportunity to explore the world of work and help your career planning.

-Interested students and partner organisations should contact the course coordinator for more information.
+Interested students and partner organisations should contact firstname.lastname@example.org for more information.

 FHSS302 is a 20 point course which is assessed on a pass/fail basis.
 Information on the timetable, assessment, and dates for FHSS 302 can be found on Course Finder.
 The course is limited entry, and students from all Victoria University of Wellington undergraduate degrees can apply.